Bill Gates

 Bill Gates and Paul Allen

 In 1968, the young Gates met Paul Allen, who was two grades his senior and equally passionate about computers.
-Together, they crafted their inaugural program that automatically generated school timetables — a groundbreaking feat for its time.
-The school's principal rewarded their innovation with a $500 prize, making them realize that their hobby could indeed be lucrative.
+Together, they created their first program that automatically generated school schedules — a revolutionary achievement for its time.
+The school's principal rewarded their innovation with a $500 prize, showing them that their hobby could actually make money.

 Bill Gates and Paul Allen attended the same school